acoustic-content-samples/sample-custom-element-ui/sample-ui-extension-email/README.md

 # Sample of UI extension for an email element

-A samples that extends the Authoring interface of Watson Content Hub to provide a email entry field.
+A samples that extends the Authoring interface of Acoustic Content to provide a email entry field.
 A custom validation ensures that the entered text is a valid email address.
 The email address is stored in a text field.

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/7553535/42616034-141fc56a-85f0-11e8-85f7-4795a0f86d46.png)

-## Install the sample into Watson Content Hub
+## Install the sample into Acoustic Content

 Install the latest version of wchtools-cli.
 Windows: npm install -g wchtools-cli Linux/Mac: sudo npm install -g wchtools-cli